swirlai/docker-compose/doc/create-dockerhub-pat.md

 echo "<YOUR_PAT>" | docker login -u <your-docker-username> --password-stdin
 ````

-or use the Swirl Docker Login script
+or use the SWIRL Docker Login script
 ```sh
 ./scripts/docker_loginsh
 ````